alphagov/search-api/config/schema/README.md

 Indexes in elasticsearch are defined by files in the `indexes` directory.
 These files contain a JSON object with the following keys:

- - `document_types`: An array of the names of the document types allowed in this index.
+ - `elasticsearch_types`: An array of the names of the document types allowed in this index.

 ## Synonyms